matthowerules/post-omakub/README.md

 ## Acknowledgments

-- [Omakub](https://omakub.org) - The excellent base system this builds upon
+- [Omakub](https://omakub.org) - The excellent base system from DHH this builds upon
 - [Basecamp](https://basecamp.com) - For creating and maintaining Omakub